Rishabh07-cell/Team-99/README.md

    npm start
    ```
 2. Open your browser and navigate to `http://localhost:3000` to use the application.
+3. # Student Gradebook Project

+## Overview
+The Student Gradebook Project is a web application designed to help educators manage and track student grades efficiently.
+It provides an intuitive interface for adding, editing, and viewing student grades, along with features for managing subjects and generating reports.

+## Features
+- **User Authentication**:
+  - Login and Registration pages with validation.
+  - User profiles for personalized settings.

+- **Gradebook Management**:
+  - Add, edit, and delete student grades.
+  - View grade summaries and detailed reports.

+- **Dashboard and Reports**:
+  - Interactive dashboard with visual charts.
+  - Export grade data in CSV format.

+- **Responsive Design**:
+  - Fully responsive and optimized for various screen sizes.
+  - Built with Bootstrap for consistent styling.

+## Technologies Used
+- **Frontend**:
+  - HTML5
+  - CSS3
+  - Bootstrap
+  - JavaScript (for validation and interactivity)

+- **Backend**:
+  - Add details if you’re using any backend (e.g., Node.js, Django).

+- **Database**:
+  - Specify the database you use (e.g., MySQL, MongoDB).

+## Project Structure

 ## Contributing
 1. Fork the repository.